 Moorcroft is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Moorcroft is a town of service providers, construction workers and builders, and managers.
 There are especially a lot of people living in Moorcroft who work in management occupations (18.05%), office and administrative support (11.55%), and personal care services (11.19%).

-Telecommuters are a relatively large percentage of the workforce: 11.65% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Moorcroft telecommute to their jobs.
+Overall, about 11.65% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Moorcroft is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.